Our Response to COVID-19

-Over the past few weeks we've discussed with other float center owners and the Float Tank Association Board, which our owner, Greg, currently sits as the treasurer, the risks at float centers and best safety protocols, and we have come to a consensus about new protocols moving forward.
-Based on the recommendations of the research presented to us by the Float Tank Association Board and the expert panelists at an industry wide zoom meeting on May 20th, we are requiring all guests and staff to wear a cloth face covering when they are at Float Madison regardless of a lack of symptoms for at least Phase 1 and Phase 2.
+In May 2020 we discussed with other float center owners and the Float Tank Association Board, which our owner, Greg, currently sits as the treasurer, the risks at float centers and best safety protocols, and we have come to a consensus about new protocols moving forward.
+Based on the recommendations of the research presented to us by the Float Tank Association Board and the expert panelists at an industry wide zoom meeting on May 20th, we are requiring all guests and staff to wear a cloth face covering when they are at Float Madison regardless of a lack of symptoms.
 This was a difficult decision to make, and not one we made for reactionary reasons.
 If you forget your face covering at home please let us know when you arrive, before entering, to let us know and we will provide you with a new disposable mask.
 You do not need to wear a face covering while you are in your float suite or while floating, so you will only be wearing it when you arrive and on your way out which will only be a few minutes.
 If you are unable to wear one please let us know prior to your appointment.
 Face coverings with vents will not be allowed.
 If you forget your face covering or yours has a vent, we will provide you with a disposable one at no extra cost to you.

 A cloth face covering must be worn when in all areas of our space except for in our float suites and while floating.